 We use the Task feature to assign tasks to various team members and collaborate with one another.
 We assign prospects & clients to different groups.
 But in general, I use the note-taking space most often to record client conversations and recommendations during meetings.

 A quick note-taking time-saver: dictate your notes into LACRM using your smartphone!
 Check out our tutorial here.

 What made you choose LACRM over other CRM solutions on the market?

 "I like LACRM exactly for what it stands for – it’s less annoying and much more user friendly than other CRMs out there.
 It was also affordable for a start-up firm like ours."

 When doing my initial evaluations, I requested a demo from various CRM providers, like Salesforce, etc. and we went with LACRM because I like LACRM exactly for what it stands for – it’s less annoying and much more user friendly than other CRMs out there.
 It was also affordable for a start-up firm like ours.

 A CRM rep set the account up for us, showed me real quick how to use it, and I just played around with it afterwards.
 It’s really easy to use.

 Want to see how other financial planners use LACRM?
-Check out a testimonial from Sophia Bera, another CFP!
+Check out our financial planner template!